bolaleka/FixMe/README.md

 # FixMe
 ## General info
 The aim of this project is to understand the TCP protocol,sockets and ports conection.
-The problems that arise in peer-to-peer architecture or client-server architecture are numerous and have multiple solutions.

 ## Setup
+* Set your JDK_HOME to version 14
-* Run mvn clean package
+* Run mvn clean package (To build the project)